FI0410 – Purchasing – Bidding Requirements

 To provide general bidding policies and requirements for the purchase of supplies, equipment, and services from outside vendors.

 Purchases of Less Than $10,000.
 Purchases of goods or services of less than $10,000 may be made by departments based on their discretion.
+If a vendor requires the university to sign a contract (or otherwise agree to terms and conditions), departments must comply with the university’s contract policy - FISCAL POLICY FI0420.
 Departments may not artificially divide purchases so as to appear the purchase is less than $10,000 or to make multiple purchases or request multiple invoices for single purchases of identical goods or modular components from the same vendor.
-Purchases of identical goods or modular components from the same vendor of 10,000 or more must be initiated through purchasing.
+Purchases of identical goods or modular components from the same vendor, which total $10,000 or more in a calendar year must be initiated through purchasing.
 Excluded from the bid limits are purchases for construction and renovation work and for goods or services available through existing state or university contracts.
 (See 46-49 of this policy for purchases through existing contracts.)

 Methods for making purchases within this range are as follows: